Skip to Content

 Can you call yourself a horror fan without having seen Scream?

-The Scream franchise revolves around Sidney Prescott, who constantly gets chased by psychopaths in ghostface masks.
+The Scream franchise revolves around Sidney Prescott, who constantly gets chased by psychopaths in Ghostface masks.

 It’s the ultimate slasher franchise that never gets old or boring, and I never get tired of re-watching it.